OpenHUTB/carla_doc/docs/build_docker_unreal.md

 __Unreal Engine GitHub Access__:

-Starting with version 0.9.12, CARLA uses a modified fork of Unreal Engine 4.26.
-This fork contains patches specific to CARLA.
+Starting with version 0.9.12, Carla uses a modified fork of Unreal Engine 4.26.
+This fork contains patches specific to Carla.
 This will be downloaded during the Docker build process.
 For this download, __you need to have a GitHub account linked to Unreal Engine's account__.
 If you don't have this set up, please follow [this guide](https://www.unrealengine.com/en-US/ue4-on-github) before going any further.
 You will need to log in to your account during the build process.

-__CARLA:__
+__Carla:__

-The Dockerfiles and tools needed to build Unreal Engine for CARLA and CARLA itself are located in the `Util/Docker` directory of the CARLA source repository.
+The Dockerfiles and tools needed to build Unreal Engine for Carla and Carla itself are located in the `Util/Docker` directory of the Carla source repository.

 If you don't already have it, download the repository using the following command: